rspindel/csscaffold/README.markdown

 5. Change any configuration options in *scaffold/config.php*
 6. In *scaffold/index.php* change the INSTALL parameter to TRUE
 7. Navigate to the scaffold folder in a browser eg *http://localhost/css/scaffold/* to run the installer which checks your paths
-8. If all is well, rename or remove the *install.php* file and change the INSTALL parameter back to FALSE
+8. If all is well, change the INSTALL parameter back to FALSE

 Any css files within this css directory will now be parsed by Scaffold automatically.